 - The individual(s) must be an American citizen, by birth or naturalization.

 - The business must be majority-owned (51 percent or more) and controlled/managed by socially and economically disadvantaged individual(s).

 - The individual(s) controlling and managing the firm on a full-time basis must meet the SBA requirement for disadvantage, by proving both social disadvantage and economic disadvantage.

 - The business must be a small business.

-- The business must demonstrate potential for success.
+- The business must demonstrate the potential for success.

 - The principals must show good character.

-- Separate eligibility requirements exist for a business that is owned by American Indians, Native Alaskans, Native Hawaiians or Certified Development Companies.
+- Separate SBA 8a eligibility requirements exist for a business that is owned by American Indians, Native Alaskans, Native Hawaiians or Certified Development Companies.